laurentperrinet/laurentperrinet.github.io/content/talk/2014-04-25-kaplan-beijing/index.md

 +++
-title = "Signature of an anticipatory response in area V1 as modeled by a probabilistic model and a spiking neural network" date = 2014-04-25 authors = [ "Bernhard A Kaplan", "Mina A. Khoei", "Anders Lansner", "Laurent U Perrinet",] featured = false publication = "*2014 International Joint Conference on Neural Networks (IJCNN)*" tags = [ " dynamics", "Bayesian model", "Biologically Inspired Computer vision", "motion detection",]
+title = "Signature of an anticipatory response in area V1 as modeled by a probabilistic model and a spiking neural network" date = 2014-04-25 authors = [ "Bernhard A Kaplan", "Mina A Khoei", "Anders Lansner", "Laurent U Perrinet",] featured = false publication = "*2014 International Joint Conference on Neural Networks (IJCNN)*" tags = [ " dynamics", "Bayesian model", "Biologically Inspired Computer vision", "motion detection",]